alexjames/personal-site/articles/web-browser-architecture.md

 The Content-Type header instructs the browser how to interpret the data portion of the HTTP response. `text/html; charset=UTF-8`  basically means that the data being sent back is an HTML document using UTF-8 character encoding.
 Content-Length specifies the size of the document data.
 The browser strips the data from the response message to acquire the actual web page.

 A browser might also add the Accept-Encoding header with values like `gzip, deflate` the request.
 This tells the web server that it supports data compression.
 In such a case, the server might decide to compress the data before it sends it.
 This allows for less data to be sent over the wire, with a little extra work required by both the server and the browser.
-Since the cost of network communication tends to add the biggest delay while processing a web page, the lesser the bytes that need to be sent, the sooner the browser can receive the data and work on displaying it.
+Since the cost of network communication tends to add the biggest delay while processing a web page, the fewer the bytes that need to be sent, the sooner the browser can receive the data and work on displaying it.

 ### Parse
 Now that the browser has the web page, it can start parsing the document.
 Parsing is the process of reading the HTML data and translating it into a representation that the browser understands.
 This typically means constructing one or more data structures (or “trees”) that help the browser understand the data.